 Brain donation has proven to be an effective accelerator of research on CTE among athletes over the last decade.
-By showing how CTE has affected hundred of athletes, across multiple sports, we have inspired the scientific community to invest in CTE research.
+By showing how CTE has affected hundreds of athletes, across multiple sports, we have inspired the scientific community to invest in CTE research.
 We're learning that CTE isn't just affecting athletes, but is showing up in our nation's heroes.
 Stories of veterans returning home with brain injuries, like Sgt.
 Kevin Ash, and symptoms of depression, memory loss, and bouts of rage are all too common.
 We know these changes are symptoms of CTE, but need to know more.
 Brain donation allows us to gain a better understanding of the unique effects of military brain trauma exposure.
-Click here to support Project Enlist and pledge to donate your brain to research.

 Military Veterans, Don Schumacher Racing team make first brain pledges to Project Enlist

-At the press conference announcing the launch of Project Enlist, CLF and IHF leadership were proud to be joined by the first group of pledges to Project Enlist, including IHF spokesperson and NHRA mainstay Gary Linfoot, former Marine Michael Wilson, and retired NAVY SEALS Jason Redman, Alexander Oliver, and Morgan Luttrell, who currently serves as Senior Advisor for Veterans Relations at the U.S. Department of Energy.
+At a press conference announcing the launch of Project Enlist, CLF was proud to be joined by the first group of pledges to Project Enlist, including Infinite Hero Foundation spokesperson and NHRA mainstay Gary Linfoot, former Marine Michael Wilson, and retired NAVY SEALS Jason Redman, Alexander Oliver, and Morgan Luttrell, who currently serves as Senior Advisor for Veterans Relations at the U.S. Department of Energy.